gabetucker2/gostack/README.md

 # gostack
- `gostack` introduces **Stacks**, ambiguously-typed (mathematical) strings of index/key-element pairs intended to replace arrays and maps in *golang*.  **Stacks** are introduced alongside a variety of helpful functions to ensure programmer ease-of-use, concision, and flexibility.
+ `gostack` introduces **Stacks**, ambiguously-typed sets of elements intended to replace arrays and maps in *golang*.  **Stacks** are introduced alongside a variety of helpful functions to ensure programmer ease-of-use, concision, and flexibility.

+ For the purposes of this project, we will use the imagery of a stack of cards.
+A ***Stack*** will refer to a stack of cards; each element in that stack will be a ***Card***.
+This is not to be confused with traditional stack structures (which only push and pop the first element in a stack).

  By default for generics, people tend to use *golang*'s list package, but this package is optimized only with the essentials for transforming and selecting list elements.
 While `gostack` offers a much wider breadth of functions for transforming and selecting elements, it also allows you to turn **Stacks** into maps, quickly convert between arrays and **Stacks**, and—most excitingly—to use functions based on lambda expression including **sort**, **TrueForAll**, and **RemoveAll**.

  Many of the functions in this project were inspired by functions from *JavaScript* Arrays or *C#* Lists.

- For the purposes of this project, we will use the imagery of a stack of cards.
-A ***Stack*** will refer to a stack of cards; each element in that **Stack** will be a ***card***.
-This is not to be confused with traditional stack structures (which push and pop the first element in the stack).

 <h1>Overview</h1>